 I spent a lot of time creating my book character list and wanted to share it with other librarians and teachers.
 Below I have listed just a few of my favorite book character costumes.
 You can download the complete list at the bottom of this post.

-10 Favorite Costumes
+10 Favorite Character Costumes for Students

 1. Dog Man by Dav Pilkey (Image source unkown)